 Remember that the interviewer is looking for the skills mentioned in their job listing.
 Take every opportunity to exhibit them during your interview.
 Customer service representative jobs can be stressful because you are tasked with managing all types of customers.
 Being prepared will help you stay cool during your interview!

 By taking the time to really think about these questions and formulate carefully thought out answers, you are ensuring that your interview process will be considerably easier and increase your chances of a better outcome.
 How you speak and your level of comfort when interviewing will all be key factors in how well you interview.
 If you are prepared, you will be more at ease, and that comfortability will be apparent in your overall demeanor and tone.
 Whether your interview is face-to-face (unlikely in these times) or via phone/video , preparedness will result in a more positive outcome and a better experience for everyone involved.
 Also, don't forget to sell yourself!
 The hiring manager is impressed with you, but it's up to you to show them just how great you are.
 Flaunt your best qualities and show them why hiring you will make all the difference in their company.

 Ask Questions During the Interview

 Remember that in addition to being prepared and serious about the job at hand, you should also try your best to enjoy the interview.
-I know interviews can be nerve-wracking and not the most enjoyable of times, but a hiring manager looking to hire someone for a customer service position is looking for a social person who enjoys people and social situations.
-Do your best to keep the conversation fluid, talk slow and clear, and smile.
+We know interviews can be nerve-wracking and not the most enjoyable of times, but a hiring manager looking for customer service representatives wants a social person who enjoys people and social situations.
+Do your best to keep the conversation fluid, talk slowly and clearly, and smile.
 They want to see how calm and cool you are, so try not to let those interview jitters stand in the way of letting your personality shine.